GoogleChrome/OriginTrials/explainer.md

 Conversely, for unsuccessful features we should ensure that any system to enable experimentation prevents designs we later regret from being baked into the web.

 The risks don’t stop there though.
-Assuming we did ship a feature experimentally, how can we prevent one large company from adopting it and relying on it at-scale, making deprecation or changes to the feature much more difficult?
+Assuming we did ship a feature experimentally, how can we prevent one large company from adopting it and relying on it at scale, making deprecation or changes to the feature much more difficult?
 How can we ensure experimental features maintain our high privacy and security standards?

 ## A sketch of a solution
 When reflecting on the problem we outlined earlier, it’s clear that we can’t change the fact that web browser engineers are fundamentally different people to web developers.
 For that reason, we focused our design efforts on coming up with a safe way to encourage web developers to try new features and provide us feedback while maintaining our ability to modify designs, ensure successful experiments result in eventual interoperability and ensure unsuccessful experiments are not baked into production websites.